EQEmu/eqemu-docs-v2/docs/client/guides/custom-zone-editing.md

 # Custom Zone Editing

 When you make a new zone, or want to edit an existing one, you need to override some hard coded client side data points.
-There's two routes to do this: eq-core-dll injection, or eqgame patching
+There's two routes to do this: eq-core-dll injection, or eqgame patching (hex editor, not covered in guide)

 ## EQ-Core-DLL Injection